* Shares flat ahead of Bernanke testimony on Wednesday, Home

 The dollar was up 0.1 percent against a basket of

 major currencies at midday in Europe, comfortably below its

 recent three-year high.

-U.S. equities were supported by Home Depot, which
+Weakness in U.S. equities was limited by Home Depot,

 recovery in the housing market.